mk-fg/waterfox/README.rst

 ```````

 Simple new-tab homepage with some non-eye-burning background image and JS checks
-for some parameters in `arkenfox/user.js`_ or similar must-have settings preset.
+for some parameters in `arkenfox/user.js`_ or similar must-have settings preset,
+as well as testing AppArmor or similar confinement (via random file://... fetch).

-I install preset as vendor.js, so it'd be easy to diff or override as necessary,
+I install user.js preset as vendor.js, so it'd be easy to diff or override via
-but if waterfox screws up loading that, it might not be immediately obvious,
+user.js as necessary, but if waterfox screws up loading that, it might not be
-hence that simple option-check in every new tab.
+immediately obvious, hence that simple option-check in every new tab.

 Main purpose though is to just make new tabs non-white, as whoever thought that
 white screen is an acceptable default was (or is) probably blind (by now) :)